enatario/SCSS-Base/README.md

 #### `_lists.scss`
 Any global styles or resets for `ul`s, `ol`s, `li`s, `dd`s, and `dt`s.
+- I find it's cleanest to keep definitions to *tags* instead of *classes*

 #### `_media.scss`
 This includes a few resets for how image media is displayed as well as [some accessibility additions for SVGs](https://css-tricks.com/accessible-svgs-high-contrast-mode/).